The Tent Maintenance Guide Cleaning and Washing Your Tent After Camping

 Clean your tent after camping, especially when the tent is exposed to sand, fine dust, bird droppings or tree sap.
 If you often take short camping trips, please gently clean a tent every season.

 Do not machine wash or dry the tent: Washing machines, especially top loaders with agitators, can stretch or tear fabrics, meshes and seams.
 The dryer can also do this and can generate enough heat to cause damage.

-Perform basic cleaning: Use non abrasive sponges, cold water, and non detergent soaps.
-Gently scrub the soiled area by hand, especially gentle for the floor and fly coating area.
+Perform basic cleaning: Use non-abrasive sponges, cold water, and non-detergent soaps.
+Gently scrub the soiled area by hand, especially gently for the floor and fly coating area.